Explore U will take place on Saturday, September 1, 2018, in the 3M Arena at Mariucci.

 - Listed as a Maroon Level Vendor in the U Minnesota Mobile App

-Both Maroon and Gold Registrations allow access to 6,000 first-year students, transfer students, and student leaders.
+Both Maroon and Gold Registrations allow access to over 4,000 first-year students, transfer students, and student leaders.

 Electrical Access - $50